BCODMO/Data-Use-Examples/README.md

 Citation: Karen Soenen (2021, November 12).
 Reusing Open Data with ERDDAP and Python.
 Zenodo. https://doi.org/10.5281/zenodo.5684719

-* These lessons were constructed using examples of BCO-DMO ERDDAP.

 ### Lesson description
 Data reuse saves time and accelerates the pace of scientific discovery.
 By making your data open and available to others, you make it possible for future researchers to answer questions that haven’t yet been asked.
 But how do you actually reuse the data that you put in repositories?